Machine learning uses SSE4.2 instructions, so it works only on machines whose

 openstate.
 Jobs that must restore large models when they are opening spend more time in the

 openingstate.
 Defaults to

 These settings are for advanced use cases; the default values are generally sufficient:

-The number of lazily spun up Machine Learning nodes.
-Useful in situations where ML nodes are not desired until the first Machine Learning Job is opened.
+(Dynamic) The number of lazily spun up machine learning nodes.
+Useful in situations where machine learning nodes are not desired until the first machine learning job opens.
 It defaults to

 0and has a maximum acceptable value of

-OPENINGstate until a new ML node is added to the cluster and the job is assigned to run on that node.
+OPENINGstate until a new machine learning node is added to the cluster and the job is assigned to run on that node.

-This setting assumes some external process is capable of adding ML nodes to the cluster.
+This setting assumes some external process is capable of adding machine learning nodes to the cluster.
 This setting is only useful when used in conjunction with such an external process.

 10s.
 Some machine learning processing is done by processes that run separately to the Elasticsearch JVM.
 When such processes are started they must connect to the Elasticsearch JVM.
 If such a process does not connect within the time period specified by this setting then the process is assumed to have failed.
 Defaults to